Skip to main content

 The decision no one makes explicitly

-Most franchise networks don't make a deliberate build-vs-buy decision.
+Most franchise systems don't make a deliberate build-vs-buy decision.
 They try the most credible-looking vendor, run a pilot, and then discover the adoption and economics problems 12-18 months later.
 At that point, switching costs are real and the window for building a custom advantage has narrowed.

-Where AI advantage lives in a franchise network is a strategic question.
+Where AI advantage lives in a franchise system is a strategic question.
 Vendor platforms have made buying easier and cheaper than it used to be.
 That's a reason to be thoughtful about what you buy and what you retain control over, not a reason to skip the question entirely.

 Key takeaways